hunterjackson/docs/source/cassandra-sink.rst

 Sink Connector QuickStart
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Next we will start the connector in distributed mode.
+Connect has two modes, standalone where the tasks run on only one host
+and distributed mode.
+Usually you'd run in distributed mode to get fault tolerance and better performance.
+In distributed mode
+you start Connect on multiple hosts and they join together to form a cluster.
+Connectors which are then submitted are
+distributed across the cluster.

+Before we can start the connector we need to setup it's configuration.
+In standalone mode this is done by creating a
+properties file and passing this to the connector at startup.
+In distributed mode you can post in the configuration as
+json to the Connectors HTTP endpoint.
+Each connector exposes a rest endpoint for stopping, starting and updating the
+configuration.

+Test data
+^^^^^^^^^

 The sink currently expects precreated tables and keyspaces.
 So lets create a keyspace and table in Cassandra via the CQL
 shell first.

-Test data
-^^^^^^^^^

-Once you have installed and started Cassandra create a table to extract records from.
+Once you have installed and started Cassandra create a table to write records to.
 This snippet creates a table called
 orders to hold fictional orders on a trading platform.

 Start the Cassandra cql shell